edelauna/eecs4101-project/tutorial1-subagents/README.md

 ## Next Steps
 The worlds within which these agents are acting are relatively simple and small, so the *BlackKing* agent is relatively quickly able to yield an optimium strategy.
 Some areas for future considerations may be:
+* Adding a Q-value Function at the *Player* agent level
+    - As well as updating the calcState() to incorporate the states of all the subagents
 * Increasing the Size of the World
 * Adding more subagents
 * Improving the *WhiteKing* logic - currently it blindly heads towards the *BlackKing*

 As the size of the world or agents is increased - it would also make sense to improve the Q-Value function, as it is currently implemented as a lookup table, which may not scale well.
-Therefor updating the Q-value function to more of approximation and enhancing it to utilize a neural network type of infrastructure via threshold or sigmoid functions may improve the memory consumption.
+Therefore updating the Q-value function to more of approximation and enhancing it to utilize a neural network type of infrastructure via threshold or sigmoid functions may improve the memory consumption.

 ### Reproduce it yourself
-Code works best with `pygame` to ensure that it is installed:
+Code works best with `pygame`, to ensure that it is installed:
 * `python -m pip install pygame`

 ```bash